Back

 When you get back to the workplace, what’s next?
 Early enthusiasm to use ultrasound can soon fade to frustration when you return to the workplace, where the reality of clinical demands and often lack of ultrasound users can undermine your confidence.
 We can help by providing ongoing support, training and credentialing – as well as ongoing information through our free coaching corner and social media posts.
 We’re there for you.

-Each course follows a systematised approach to help you understand principles, develop skills and implement strategies that have worked for thousands of physicians in Australia, New Zealand and around the world.
+Each course employs a systematic approach to help you understand the principles, develop scanning skills and implement strategies that have worked for thousands of clinicians in Australia, New Zealand and around the world.

 Focusing on clinical practice to deliver immediate benefit to clinicians and patients